What did we do?

-In June 2014, the twelve Greater Manchester clinical commissioning groups (CCGs) agreed to the Healthier Together standard that by the end of 2015 “everyone in Greater Manchester who needs medical help with have same-day access to primary care services, supported by diagnostic tests, seven days week.”
-This is a key early implementation priority of the Greater Manchester health and social care devolution programme.
+In June 2014, the twelve Greater Manchester clinical commissioning groups (CCGs) agreed to the Healthier Together standard that by the end of 2015 “everyone in Greater Manchester who needs medical help will have same-day access to primary care services, supported by diagnostic tests, seven days week.”
+This was a key early implementation priority of the Greater Manchester health and social care devolution programme.

-Building on our previous evaluation of the primary care demonstrator communities, we are conducting an independent academic evaluation of the roll out of 7 day access to primary care across Greater Manchester.
+Building on our previous evaluation of the primary care demonstrator communities, we conducted an independent academic evaluation of the roll out of 7 day access to primary care across Greater Manchester.

 Why is it important?

-The evaluation will employ both qualitative and quantitative methods.
-Semi-structured interviews will be used to explore the processes by which implementation takes place, while existing and purposely-developed quantitative datasets will be used to explore the nature and levels of activity associated with the provision of 7 day access, and its impact on the use of secondary care services, and patient and workforce satisfaction.
+The evaluation has employed both qualitative and quantitative methods.
+Semi-structured interviews were used to explore the processes by which implementation takes place, while existing and purposely-developed quantitative datasets were used to explore the nature and levels of activity associated with the provision of 7 day access, and its impact on the use of secondary care and out-of-hours services.

 Who are we working with?